DarraghFinn/Favourite-Movies/README.md

 The client and server code are located in the `workspaces/client` and `workspaces/server` folders, respectively.

+Setting up database:

+1. PostgreSQL installed: Ensure that you have PostgreSQL installed on your system.
+You can download it from the official PostgreSQL website and follow the installation instructions for your operating system.
+2. Access to PostgreSQL: Make sure you have access to a PostgreSQL server.
+This can be a local installation on your machine or a remote server that you can connect to.
+3. Database: You should have a database created in PostgreSQL where you want the table created.
+When you start the project, the movies table will be created if it does not exist.

+Environment variables:
+Create the .env in your server root directory where the .env.example is located.
+Copy the values from the .env.example file into your newly created .env file.

 To get started, run the following commands:

 ```sh